lubuntu-team/manual/source/4/4.3/Update-Notifier.rst

 Chapter 4.3 Lubuntu Update
 ===========================

-Update Notifier is a simple program to upgrade your system.
+Lubuntu Update is a simple program to upgrade your system.

 Usage
 -----